This page discusses the federal cost principles applicable to all local educational agencies (LEAs), including all open-enrollment charter schools.

 CFR] Part 225).

-into future school years, the federal regulations applicable to all LEAs, including all open-enrollment charter schools, will be 34
+The federal regulations applicable to all LEAs, including all open-enrollment charter schools, are 34

 CFR Part 80.

 Grants Spanning Multiple School Years

 For grants that span multiple school years, such as Texas